shashankyo/AngularKodnestPractice/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Operations performed are:
+1-AngularIf
+2-AngularFor
+3-AngularSwitchCase

+4-One-way and Two way bindings
+5-Few inbuilt methods such as lenght(),uppercase ,lowercase etc